Travel Insurance and Safety Tips for Visitors to Vietnam

 - Dial 114 for fire emergencies in Vietnam

-General Safety and Travel Tips for Visitors to Vietnam
+General Safety and Travel Tips for Trips to Vietnam

 Don’t underestimate travel distances.
 For visitors from Canada, the United States, and Australia, Vietnam is but a tiny speck on a map.
 But when you’re on the ground you soon learn that traveling from one point to another takes much more time than you estimated.
 For instance, the train from Hanoi to Ho Chi Minh City takes close to 35 hours by train – and even longer by bus.